jeftegoes/AwsOverview/Application Integration/Amazon SQS.md

 - Exactly-once send capability (by removing duplicates using Deduplication ID).
 - Messages are processed in order by the consumer.
 - Ordering by Message Group ID (all messages in the same group are ordered) - mandatory parameter.

+## 7.1.
+FIFO Queue name

+- The name of a FIFO queue must end with the `.fifo` suffix.
+- The suffix counts towards the 80-character queue name limit.
+- To determine whether a queue is FIFO, we can check whether the queue name ends with the suffix.

 # 8. Dead Letter Queue (DLQ)